Meet Our Community Ambassadors!

 Jenna Carlin is originally from Palm Harbor, FL.
 She moved to the Upper Cumberland area of TN in 2015.
-She has a son, age 8, high functioning on the Autism Spectrum.
+She has a son, age 11, high functioning on the Autism Spectrum.
 She has a massage therapy business and enjoys pet therapy with her son.
-They have toy Australian Shepards, a horse, and a cat.
+They have toy Australian Shepards, horses, and a cat.
 She became an ambassador in her local community to help fill the need for awareness and acceptance.
 She is hosting a support group in the area and informational booths.

 Lori was born and raised in Clarksville.
 She has worked as a Nurse Practitioner for over 10 years and currently lives in Adams with her husband, Mitch, and two children.
 She discovered Autism TN after her son, Weston, was diagnosed with Autism Spectrum Disorder when he was four years old.
 It didn’t take long for her to realize she identified deeply with the mission of the organization which is to advocate, celebrate, and educate.
 She has served as Ambassador for Montgomery County since 2022 and is excited to be a part of growing the local group, Spectrum Families of Clarksville.
 She is passionate about empowering parents and equipping them with the resources they need to advocate for their children.
 One of her favorite quotes for this journey is, “Believe in your child so much that the world thinks you are crazy.
 Then believe more” (author unknown).
 As a native of Clarksville, she feels blessed to connect with new people and create a community of inclusion and acceptance within her hometown.

 Teresa Lira - Rutherford County